SizeCredit/size-solidity/README.md

 #### Collections, curators and rate providers

-Since Size v1.8, TODO ...
+Since Size v1.8, collections of markets, curators and rate providers are core entities of the ecosystem.
+This builds up on `copyLimitOrders`, but with more functionality:

+- A *collection* is a set of markets grouped under a curator.
+- Curators define which *rate providers* (RPs) supply the yield curves for each market in their collection.
+- Collections are defined on-chain.
+Updates made by curators are automatically reflected across all subscribed users without backend or user intervention.
+- When a curator updates the RP for a market, all users subscribed to that collection inherit the new configuration.
+- Delegation logic remains under the control of curators, not rate providers, ensuring curators can update or reassign markets freely.
+- Each market may support multiple rate providers.
+When overlapping offers exist, the protocol uses the best available rate (e.g., lowest APR for a borrower).
+- Curators can define safeguard parameters for each market:
+  - min/max APR
+  - min/max tenor
+- These safeguards apply when the user has not defined their own.
+- Users may subscribe to multiple collections simultaneously.
+When multiple collections provide rates for the same market, the best rate is selected automatically.
+- Users can also define their own yield curves and safeguards at the market level.
+If set, these take precedence over curator defaults.
+- If users want to rely exclusively on curator-defined curves, they must explicitly unset their own configurations.
+- Users now support multiple yield curves per market, one per collection they are subscribed to, plus an optional personal configuration.
+- Curators can transfer ownership of their collections.
+- Both curators and users can define an *offset APR* per market.
+The user's offset takes precedence over the curator's.

+##### Breaking changes

-- The behavior of copy trading changed, where rate providers' limit orders does not have have precedence over a user curve.
+- Copy trading behavior was updated: rate providers' limit orders no longer take precedence over a user's own yield curve.
+If a user has set a curve, it will override any curator-defined or copied configuration.
-- During reinitialization, all users who previously used the copyLimitOrder feature will subscribe to a newly created collection equivalent to the rate provider they previously copied.
-To maintain consistency with the previous behavior, their limit orders will be cleared, since now they can also be used by the executor of the market order (taker).
-Finally, by default, market orders will select the user-defined yield curve, which means these users won't have any, and the market orders will revert until integrators adapt and pass extra collection parameters.
+- During reinitialization:
+  - All users who previously used the `copyLimitOrder` feature are now subscribed to a new collection that mirrors the rate provider they had copied.
+  - Their existing limit orders are cleared, since these may now be used by the taker side of a market order.
+  - By default, market orders now select the user-defined yield curve.
+Since migrated users will have no personal curve set, market orders will revert unless integrators pass an explicit collection parameter.
-- To convey "no copy", instead of passing a null `CopyLimitOrderConfig`, users can pass all null except for `offsetAPR`, since zero min/max bounds will revert market orders, even if the curator has configured bounds.
+- To indicate "no copy," users should pass a `CopyLimitOrderConfig` with all fields set to null *except* `offsetAPR`.
+Passing zero min/max bounds will cause reverts—even if the curator has configured valid bounds.

 The following methods were deprecated:

-- xxx
+- TODO

 ## Test